ErhanXu/DRPO4LLM/README.md

 # Double Robust Preference Optimization

-This is the codebase for [Doubly Robust Alignment for Large Language Models](www.google.com)
+This is the codebase for Doubly Robust Alignment for Large Language Models(DRPO)

 ![Double Robustness: Requires Only Correct Specification of Either the Reference Policy or the Preference Model.](./flowchart.png)